KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

     Usage: smicli targets modify [COMMAND-OPTIONS] TargetID

-      Modify fields of an record in the Targets table.
+      Modify fields target database record.

-      This changes the database permanently
+      This subcommand changes the database permanently.
+It normally allows the user to verify all changes before they are committed to the database.
+All changes to the database are recorded in the audit log.

       Use the `interactive` option or "?" for Target ID to select the target from a list presented.